jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 As they required email registration, I put to test how seriously DJI takes privacy by using **[addy.io](https://github.com/anonaddy/docker) email aliases** ([ex-anonaddy](https://github.com/anonaddy/anonaddy?tab=readme-ov-file#will-people-see-my-real-email-if-i-reply-to-a-forwarded-one))
 {{< /callout >}}

-* The battery is 1950mah and charges really fast 👌
+* The battery is 1950mah and charges really fast (~7w) 👌
     * From 10% to 80% - ~30 min
     * From 10% to 100% - ~40 min

 * Memory wise 👌
     * The built in is ~45GB
     * I added a Kingston SD 128GB CL10 (up to 80mb/s reading and 10 mb/s of writing - which might be to slow)
+    * When transfering files to my laptop I saw up to 90MB/s speed

+* File size:
+    * Super night mode 1920x**1080@30fps** has a 29.5mb/s video bitrate, making a 4.4gb for 20min duration.

 ### My Workflow with the DJI OA5-Pro